mskDev0092/mskDev0092/README.md

 <p>
 With experience in designing, developing, and deploying web applications..
-- :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Developer and contributing to frontend and backend for building web applications.
 </p>
 <p>